Skip to content

 Museum Exhibition

 We are pleased to announce that The Metropolitan Museum of Art in New York has added Hiroshi Senju's Suijingū (Shrine of the Water God) to its permanent collection.
-This twelve-panel, twenty-four-foot screen is on view in Room 230 of the museum's Asian Art Galleries.
+This twelve-panel, twenty-four-foot screen is on view in Room 230 of the museum's Asian Art Galleries until May 14, 2017.

 Award

 Congratulations to Hiroshi Senju, who has been awarded the Japanese Foreign Minister's Commendation for his contributions to the deeper understanding of Japanese art around the world through his internationally recognized oeuvre.
-The award was presented in New York by Ambassador Reiichiro Takahashi, Consul General of Japan in New York.
+The award was presented in New York by Ambassador Reiichiro Takahashi, Consul General of Japan in New York in November 2016.
 The Foreign Minister's Commendation is awarded annually to individuals and groups with outstanding achievements to acknowledge their contributions to the promotion of friendship between Japan and other countries and areas.

 Back To Top